 A course for the Visual Arts student.
 Builds familiarity with the Macintosh platform and the user interface.
 Includes projects using the major graphics and digital video software applications, Adobe PhotoShop, Adobe Illustrator, Adobe After Effects, Quark Express, and Final Cut Pro.
-Prerequisite: ART 201 or ART 204 or ART 283.
+Prerequisite: ART 201, 204, or 283.